Kari Eloranta

 Kari Pekka Eloranta (born February 29, 1956) is a Finnish former professional ice hockey player who played over 20 years in numerous leagues throughout Europe and North America.
 Among top-level leagues, he played with Reipas Lahti in the Finnish SM-liiga, Leksands IF, HV71 and Rögle BK in the Swedish Elitserien, the Calgary Flames and St. Louis Blues of the National Hockey League (NHL) and HC Lugano in Switzerland.
-Playing for HV71 during the 1985-1986 season, he was awarded Guldhjälmen.
+He played for HV71 in the 1985–86 season, he was awarded the Guldhjälmen.
 Eloranta was a frequent member of the Finnish national team.
 In addition to the Canada Cup and World Championships, he was a three-time Olympian and was a member of Finland's silver medal-winning squad at the 1988 Winter Games.